Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Numerical methods to represent vertex functions

 Overall, a number of challenges still remain for general numerical solutions.
-Breakthroughs in the techniques, in the representation of the vertex function and in the solvers, are needed for general converging solutions over a wider range of parameters.
+Algorithmic breakthroughs, advances in the representation of the vertex function and in the solvers, are needed for general converging solutions over a wider range of parameters.